NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/upgradeable-proxies.md

 });
 ```

-This module begins the same way as the previous one, by getting the account that owns the `ProxyAdmin` contract.
+This module begins the same way as `ProxyModule`, by getting the account that owns the `ProxyAdmin` contract.
 We'll use this in a moment to upgrade the proxy.

 Next, we use the `m.useModule(...)` method to get the `ProxyAdmin` and proxy contracts from the previous module.
-This will ensure that the proxy is deployed before we try to upgrade it.

 Then, we deploy our `DemoV2` contract.
 This will be the contract that we'll upgrade our proxy to.